 The Gopher Tail Bounty Program began in March of 2007.
 As of July 2021, over 40,000 tails have been turned in with over $242,000 in bounties paid out.

 TURN – IN DATE – All gopher tails will be turned in the first Monday of every month between the hours of 8:00am and 3:00pm.
 If the first Monday is a holiday, tails will be accepted the following Tuesday.
-PAYMENT - $6.00/tail PAYMENT DAY – Checks can be picked up the second Tuesday of every month during business hours (7:00 – 3:30pm).ELIGIBILITY – Any person wishing to participate in the program must present a drivers license, Social Security card or any two forms of ID that show an address and Social Security number and complete a W-9 Form.
+PAYMENT - $7.00/tail PAYMENT DAY – Checks can be picked up the second Tuesday of every month during business hours (7:00 – 3:30pm).ELIGIBILITY – Any person wishing to participate in the program must present a drivers license, Social Security card or any two forms of ID that show an address and Social Security number and complete a W-9 Form.
 All gophers must be trapped within the boundaries of the District.
+If there is a question on veracity of tails, the District reserves the right to withhold or refuse payment.
 Click here for a District map.

 NMDA created its Healthy Soil Program when the Healthy Soil Act was signed into law in 2019.
 The purpose of the program is “to promote and support farming and ranching systems and other forms of land management that increase soil organic matter, aggregate stability, microbiology and water retention to improve the health, yield and profitability of the soils of the state.”